-Responsibilities of the Chief Finance Officer and Director of

-Corporate ImprovementChief Superintendent Performance &
+Responsibilities of the Chief Finance Officer and Chief Superintendent Performance & Insight (TBC)

-Insight (TBC)

-- > To provide reports on the results of the VFM analysis for the Chief Officer Group and PCC in an understandable format. - > To ensure that the results of the VFM analysis are utilised in the planning of change and resource allocation.
+- To provide reports on the results of the VFM analysis for the Chief Officer Group and PCC in an understandable format. - To ensure that the results of the VFM analysis are utilised in the planning of change and resource allocation.